 where $T$ is the exposure time (taken to be 10 years here), $\Omega=4\pi$ is the solid angle of coverage, $A_{\rm eff}$ is the IceCube-Gen2 radio effective area, $\Phi$ is the unattenuated GZK neutrino flux (cf. the solid black curve in Fig.~\ref{fig:spectrum}), and ${\cal R}$ is the attenuation factor given by Eq.~\eqref{eq:attn} (for the unattenuated case, ${\cal R}=1$).
 Then we compute the $\chi^2$ using the log likelihood method:

 The 90\% CL sensitivities ($\chi^2=2.71$ for one degree of freedom) for the IceCube-Gen2 radio with $T=10$ years of exposure are shown in Fig.~\ref{fig:sens} for two representative cases: (i) A single cluster of overdense neutrinos at $z=2$ (solid red curve); and (ii) A stochastic distribution of 10 neutrino clusters at $z=1$ (dashed red curve).
-Curves are wiggly primarily due to the effective area that was given to us by the collaboration in rather wide energy bins.
 For scenario (i), the sensitivity is clearly stronger because the cluster size is bigger [for $q=1$, the cluster length $L$ given below Eq.~\eqref{eq:attn} is of order ${\cal O}({\rm Mpc})$ for $\xi=10^{11}$]; therefore, the likelihood for resonant absorption increases.
 The bigger the number of clusters, the smaller their size (as we are restricted by the total number of C$\nu$B neutrinos in the Universe); therefore, we need a larger overdensity to see the absorption effect, as illustrated by the scenario (ii).
 The sensitivity in both cases is strongest for the lightest neutrino mass around $0.05$ eV because the corresponding resonant energy [cf.~Eq.~\eqref{eq:rho}] coincides with the peak of the predicted unattenuated GZK flux (see the purple benchmark in Fig.~\ref{fig:spectrum}).
 The flux goes down rapidly at higher energies which correspond to lower neutrino mass for resonance; therefore, the sensitivity curve goes up to the left.